Boat & Yacht Electrical Course Level 1

 - Skills to enable you to identify electrical faults early preventing electrical problems at sea.

 - Open access to preview a selection of lessons before you enrol

-- A unique training opportunity to study inline with multiple regulations as set out by, UK, ISO and USA ABYC standards, no other marine electrical course provides this.
+- A unique training opportunity to study inline with multiple regulations as set out by, UK, BS, EU, ISO and USA ABYC standards.

 So who is this course for?
 Anyone who spends any time on any boat with an electrical system who would like to spend more time sailing and less time finding and fixing faults!